jseparovic/UnRarer/README.md

 log file is written to:
     /var/log/unrarer.log

-Not it only goes into 1 level of directories as that's all I needed.
-Would need to be updated to keep searching more levels down
+Note: it only goes into 1 level of directories.

 ie.
 SCANPATH